-Technically, no. It isn’t a diagnostic category as enlisted in the fifth edition of the DSM (Diagnostic and Statistical Manual of Mental Disorders) which is what is used by most mental health professionals all over the world.
-This is something that is seen in people who have (some) symptoms of anxiety which seem to not affect their day to day goings.
-They can be high achievers and perform well in stress-related areas, but that doesn’t necessarily mean that they don't have any anxiety about it at all.
-In some cases, this anxiety can boost them to perform even better.
-However, there is obviously a balance that needs to be maintained.
-Anxiety at the cost of functioning well isn’t something that can be ignored.
+High-functioning anxiety isn’t a diagnostic category as enlisted in the fifth edition of the DSM (Diagnostic and Statistical Manual of Mental Disorders) which is what is used by most mental health professionals all over the world.
+This is something that is seen in people who have (some) symptoms of anxiety which seem to not affect their day-to-day goings.
+On the other hand, other forms of anxiety including generalized anxiety disorder, social anxiety, and more are diagnosable conditions that involve specific treatment approaches.

-6 Ways to Cope with High Functioning Anxiety
+6 Ways to Cope with High-Functioning Anxiety

 Can high-functioning anxiety be cured?
-Maybe not completely, but as with all illnesses there are some things in your control, and there are some things you can do about them.
+Maybe not completely, but as with all illnesses, there are some things in your control, and there are some things you can do about them.

-- See your symptoms for what they really are.
+- See your symptoms for what they are.
 They are biological, and they should be seen as just that.
 It is the first step to accepting things the way they are and being able to effectively deal with them later.

 - Get into things that you fear.
 Nothing too crazy, but something that you know will not cause you any harm.
 It can liberate you if the fear is something that holds you back from achieving things and going places in life, perhaps it would be wise to really look into that and tap into that as well.

 - Anxiety is physical, so do something physical to combat it.
-Go for a short walk, a run, or perhaps even a few minutes of yoga can make you feel better.
+Going for a short walk, a run, or perhaps even a few minutes of yoga can make you feel better.
 Doing these things when you’re feeling stressed out is also a good idea because it regulates your body.